 - Updates on the COVID-19 situation in the Philippines can be viewed through this link.

 - Philippine citizens

-- Certain categories of Foreign nationals may enter the Philippines visa-free starting 7 December 2020.
+- Certain categories of Foreign nationals may enter the Philippines subject to conditions enforced by the Philippine Bureau of Immigration.
 For more information, please click this link.

 What documents are considered as proof of Philippine citizenship?

 - RA 9225 Documents (Oath of Allegiance, Order of Approval, Identification Certificate)